Hemp versus Marijuana

 Cannabis is a scientific term that refers to the taxonomic name of the plant that produces both marijuana and hemp.
 Specifically, cannabis is the genus of the plant Cannabis sativa.
 There are three main species, or varieties, of cannabis: cannabis sativa, cannabis indica, and cannabis ruderalis.
 Cannabis sativa is most often cited as the plant from which both marijuana and hemp originate.

 In 1970, the Controlled Substances Act classified all forms of cannabis – including hemp – as a Schedule I drug, making it illegal to grow marijuana or hemp in the United States.
 While the federal government considers marijuana to be an illegal schedule I controlled substance, the federal government has relaxed some regulations on hemp, due to its lack of psychoactive properties, which has made cultivating and manufacturing hemp much easier and widespread.
-For this reason, hemp is readily available in stores and is added to a variety of products available on the market.
+For this reason, hemp is readily available in stores like Amazon and is added to a variety of products available on the market.
 Marijuana remains tightly regulated and only is legal to use in certain states.

 What is Hemp?